ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Pre-occultation data

 In all following calculations, we use the following best-fit parameters from this procedure: $T_{\rm eff}=6520^{+260}_{-180}$ K, $\log g=4.00^{+0.04}_{-0.05}$, $M_*=1.40^{+0.07}_{-0.11}M_{\odot}$, $R_*=1.95^{+0.05}_{-0.06}R_{\odot}$, [Fe/H]$=-0.07^{+0.13}_{-0.14}$ dex, $A_V=0.16^{+0.14}_{-0.10}$ mag and bolometric luminosity $L_*=6.21_{-0.54}^{+0.80} L_{\odot}$.
 We compare these values to those from {\it Gaia} pipelines and independent reanalyses of {\it Gaia} data.
 Specifically, GSP-Phot pipeline\footnote{\url{https://gea.esac.esa.int/archive/documentation/GDR3/Gaia_archive/chap_datamodel/sec_dm_astrophysical_parameter_tables/ssec_dm_astrophysical_parameters.html}} derives stellar parameters from the combination of {\it Gaia} photometric data and its low resolution (BP/RP) spectroscopy.
 These results are quite similar to ours except the GSP-Phot metallicity is appreciably lower, [Fe/H]$=-0.51^{+0.07}_{-0.08}$ dex. \citet{zhan23} conducted a re-analysis of BP/RP spectra using data-driven approaches (rather than {\it ab initio} stellar photospheric models) and derive a near-zero extinction for \jj.
 There is a significant degeneracy between metallicity, extinction and temperature when the fits are made with photometry and/or low-resolution spectroscopy.
 Our fits presented above minimize these degeneracies by using all available photometry and the priors on extinction from the 3D maps (Ding et al. in prep.).
 A key conclusion for \jj\ from comparing various fitting techniques is that all inferred intervening Galactic extinction values range between $A_V=0-0.19$ mag and are well within the two-dimensional (maximum) value for \jj's direction on the sky of $E(B-V)=0.17\pm 0.02$ mag \citep{schl14}, which roughly corresponds to $A_V=0.53$ mag.
 For the distance of \jj, the three-dimensional map by \citet{gree19}\footnote{http://argonaut.skymaps.info/} suggests a lower value than our best-fit analysis, $E(g-r)=0.03$ mag.

 The best-fit FLAME evolutionary parameters\footnote{\url{https://gea.esac.esa.int/archive/documentation/GDR3/Data_analysis/chap_cu8par/sec_cu8par_apsis/ssec_cu8par_apsis_flame.html}} are derived from GSP-Phot measurements and the MARCS stellar photospheric models \citep{cree23}.
 The reported FLAME values are in reasonable agreement with our derived values.
-In particular, FLAME reports the evolutionary age of the star to be $\tau_*=2.0\pm 0.3$ Gyr, in agreement with our value of $\tau_*=2.40^{+0.98}_{-0.53}$ Gyr, i.e., stellar photospheric fits do not suggest that the star is particularly young.
+In particular, FLAME reports the evolutionary age of the star to be $\tau_*=2.0\pm 0.3$ Gyr, in agreement with our value of $\tau_*=2.40^{+0.98}_{-0.53}$ Gyr, i.e., stellar photospheric fits do not suggest that the star is young.
+A search for co-moving companions using methods analogous to \citet{elba21} within $10^5$ AU did not reveal any candidate co-moving stars, so there is no evidence that the star is in an open cluster.